How to Unsubscribe from Newsletters at Scale: The Complete 2026 Guide

 Gmail filter setup:

-- Click the "Search options" icon (looks like a funnel)
+- Click the "Search options" icon (the funnel icon next to the search bar)

 - Choose an action: "Skip the Inbox (Archive)" or "Apply label" like "Newsletters"

-""You can create filters so that certain emails 'skip your inbox' and won't appear as new emails.
-For example, if you get a lot of email newsletters, set up a filter with 'Has the words: unsubscribe'—now, those emails won't distract you, but you can search for them later." — Laura Mae Martin, Google Productivity Expert
+""You can create filters so that certain emails skip your inbox and won't appear as new emails.
+For example, if you get a lot of email newsletters, set up a filter with 'Has the words: unsubscribe' โ now, those emails won't distract you, but you can search for them later." โ Laura Mae Martin, Executive Productivity Advisor at Google and Author of Uptime

-Instead of unsubscribing completely, consider using an AI newsletter summarizer like Readless.
+Instead of unsubscribing from newsletters that contain genuinely useful information, consider using an AI newsletter summarizer like Readless.

 - Forward newsletters to a dedicated email address (e.g., your custom @mail.readless.app address)

-- Receive a single email with all the key insights
+- Receive a single email each morning with everything you need to know

 Tired of newsletter overload?
-Get AI-powered digests that save you hours each week—without unsubscribing from valuable content.
+Get AI-powered digests that save you hours each week, without unsubscribing from valuable content.
+You get a personalized @mail.readless.app address, flexible digest timing, and AI summaries that surface what matters, without extra tabs or another app to install.

-- Does it spark joy or provide clear value?
-If you don't feel excited or informed after reading, unsubscribe.
+- Does it provide clear, actionable value?
+If you do not feel informed or equipped to act after reading, unsubscribe.

-- Have I opened it in the last month?
-If not, you probably won't miss it.
+- Have I opened it in the last 30 days?
+If not, you will not miss it.
+Unsubscribe.

 - Could I find this information elsewhere?
-If it's just aggregating news you see on Twitter/LinkedIn, cut it.
+If it just aggregates news you see on social media, it is redundant.
+Cut it.

-- Does it help me achieve a specific goal?
-Career growth?
-Learning a skill?
-Staying informed in your industry?
-Keep goal-aligned newsletters.
+- Does it align with a specific current goal?
+Career growth, learning a skill, or staying informed in your industry?
+Keep goal-aligned newsletters only.

 | Keep If... | Unsubscribe If... |